Liuuuuuuuuuuuuuuuuuu/BDS-SDRSIM/README.md

 53 dBm for IGSO and 55 dBm for MEO).
 Path loss is computed from the current slant range including a fixed 2 dB atmospheric term.
 The gain factor multiplies this result before limiting to the 16‑bit output range.
+The computed power is further adjusted toward the target C/N₀ value (45 dB‑Hz by default) so that adding more channels does not reduce signal strength excessively.

 `--noise` adds complex AWGN with the given standard deviation (in 16‑bit sample units).
 The default is `0` (no noise).
 `--seed` specifies the random seed for both noise generation and the initial carrier phase of each channel.
 The default is `1`.

 `--srate` sets the I/Q sample rate in Hertz.
-The default is `5120000`.
+The default is `8192000`.
 `--byte`  forces a 25 MHz sample rate and saves an 8‑bit file containing only the I samples.